-"I understood it that way," CP summarized: "A midpoint wants to be realized.
-This requires a specific structure.
-This is created from what is relevant, everything else is disregarded.
-Should something be disturbing, it is reduced in value, so it can make people much less".
+“I understood it that way,” summarized CP: “A midpoint wants to be realized.
+This requires a certain structure.
+This is created from what is relevant for it, everything else is not taken into account.
+If something is disturbing, its value is reduced, so it can shape people much less."

 I nodded.
-"This lowering of the other values does not happen willingly, but mechanically.
-It is a legal process, that's why I called it 'midpoint-mechanics'."
+“This lowering of the other values is not done with the will, but mechanically.
+It is a lawful process.
+That's why I also called it 'midpoint-mechanics'."

-"It is not deliberately suppressed, but it happens automatically through the midpoint?"
+"It is not deliberately suppressed, but it happens automatically through the midpoint-mechanics?"

 "An example: On March 24, 2015, a pilot in a passenger plane flew into suicide.
 He steered the plane against a huge rock.
 He tore all 150 inmates to death.

 What happened in the head of this person? "